tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 ﻿---
 layout: "post"
-title: "The International 2022: A Practical Guide to All 16 Playoff Teams"
+title: "The International 2022: A Practical Guide to All 20 Teams"
 date: "2022-10-06 11:45"
 summary:    The bare minimum information you need to know before talking to a Dota player this October.
-feature-img: "img/ti11teams/ti10header.jpg"
+feature-img: "img/ti11teams/ti11header.jpg"
 flags: true
 ---